 - After 45 minutes, carefully remove your Acanthophyllia Corals from the bucket.

 - Then place them in your main aquarium in a safe and preferable place.
-If they do not have enough space, they will show aggressive behaviours.
+If they do not have enough space, they will show aggressive behaviors.

 - Keep the low-moderate light condition and low to moderate flow rate.